theterrorintelligence/The-Terror-OSINT/README.md

 ## List of completely amazing tools for performing OSINT 👀

-###### The terror :ghost: promises this list will be updated & expanded from time to time :sunglasses:
+###### The terror :ghost: is busy atm.
+But the terror :ghost: promises the list will be updated & expanded from time to time :sunglasses:

 `Domain and IP Search`:skull:
 https://who.is/